-- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.0 clock hours for OASAS.
+- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 E. Overview of Section 8

 Learn about the two programs that comprise the Section 8 Housing Program - Tenant Based Voucher (TBV) and Project Based Voucher (PBV) - who qualifies, and how to apply.
 In this course, we also cover how the Section 8 Subsidy and tenant's share of rent are calculated.